51Degrees/specifications/pipeline-specification/part3/pipeline-elements/javascript-builder.md

 by combining the session ID and sequence number generated by the [SequenceElement](sequence-element.md).

-Session ID is retained for the lifetime of the session, so when a future request would be made to the JSON endpoint with the same session ID and sequence number, we can simply pull the previous result from session storage instead.
+Session ID is retained for the lifetime of the session, a future request to the JSON endpoint with the same session ID and sequence number as a previous result can be retrieved from session storage.

 ## Configuration options